-1.23.
-Which statement accurately differentiates the evolutionary characteristics of homo sapiens from those of chimpanzees and gorillas?
+23. Which statement accurately differentiates the evolutionary characteristics of homo sapiens from those of chimpanzees and gorillas?

-a) Gorilla brains became three times as large as that of homo sapiens.
+a) Gorilla brains became three times as large as that of Homo sapiens.

-b) Homo sapien females developed larger breasts to accommodate the nutritional needs of larger offspring.
+b) Female Homo sapiens developed larger breasts to accommodate the nutritional needs of larger offspring.

 c) Chimpanzee and gorilla offspring are born with relatively immature brains.